gotrafficgo/idm_and_constraints/README.md

 ## Issues (Possible)

-**Experiment 1:** Original IDM: No constraints taking effect.
+**Experiment 1 Original IDM:** No constraints taking effect.
 We observe:
 * The stop-and-go wave does not continously propagate upstream
 * After escaping the stop-and-go wave, the vehicle’s speed cannot return to high speed